nus-cs2113-AY2324S2/tp/docs/UserGuide.md

 Format: `help`

-### List out all restaurants or activities: `list`
+### List out all restaurants, activities or gifts: `list`
-Lists out all the restaurants or activities within our curated collection.
+Lists out all the restaurants, activities, or gifts within our curated collection.

 Format: `list`